dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

   ...
 ```

-### What I learned there
+### Something I learned there

 I learned things from writing that down, which you've probably experienced before.
 It's super valuable.

 > _Writing down things you know sometimes reveals things you didn't know you knew._

-I learned that everything starts to happen when the snake head enters a new cell.
+I learned that everything really starts to happen when the snake _head_ enters a new cell.
+The action cascades from there.

-#### Moving in whole cells

-> First, do we have to move in whole cells?

-The code I showed last week had the head entering a new cell every frame.
-The reason:
-* I was moving in whole integers
-* I slept the program for n millisconds each frame to control the speed.
+### How do I know where my leader is and was?

+If the snake pieces want to follow their immediate leader, we'll need to know where each one was _before_ they moved.

+**Q:** How do we know where something was last frame?
+**A:** Ask it.

+> If bits are going to tell us their past, **each bit needs to remember where they were one square ago**

+### Knowing real location and grid location

-#### Moving in fractions of a cell
+We gained some control of the game speed last week by moving in fractions of a square each frame.

-A way to gain control of the speed and leave the frame rate alone is to move in floating point distances.

-1. Y could progress like so: `2.2, 2.1, 2.0, 1.9.`
-2. Our giant text-character cells though are addressed in integers, so we need to round position to an integer.
-3. When that integer changes from the previous frame, say `2.4` becomes `2.5`, causing 2 to become 3, we detect that change (by tracking previous rounded y)
+* We **moved in a real number space** (1.8x, 2.45y)
+* It was finer than the grid world (1x, 2y).
+* Like in real life we move chess pieces or snake pieces through real space smoothly to place them on a square.

+We cast to int last week, chopping off any decimal places. eg:
+Over several frames:
+> xPos: **1.0, 1.4, 1.8, 2.2, 2.6**
+> xGrid: **1, 1, 1, 2, 2**

+It can cause issues.
+Options to consider: **floor, ceil, round**.

 ```cpp
 // ----- Rounding floats in c++ -------